johndpope/FacebookPy/docs/How_to_Raspberry.md

-# Tutorial for Raspberry Pi3b: Install InstaPy with Python 3.7 and venv
+# Tutorial for Raspberry Pi3b: Install FacebookPy with Python 3.7 and venv

 ## Basic Raspbian Configuration
 NOTE: _If you add an empty file named ssh to the boot directory, ssh will be enabled when you first start your RPi (more info on the official website - section 3 - [here](https://www.raspberrypi.org/documentation/remote-access/ssh/)).
 If you do this, you can connect your RPi via ethernet, ssh in (once you have your ip) and skip right to the update step below (step 7).
 If you do not want to do this, follow the initial setup instructions to connect peripherals below._